-- 620.12.27 Practices should give particular attention to, and exercise extra care in respect of: - (a) client relationships with, and the provision of ad hoc services to, persons (including legal persons and FIs) from or in jurisdictions that do not apply, or which insufficiently apply, the FATFRs; and - (b) transactions and businesses connected with jurisdictions assessed as higher ML/TF risk. - 620.12.28 In determining which jurisdictions either do not apply, or insufficiently apply, the FATFRs, or which may otherwise pose a higher risk, practices should consider, among other things: - (a) information that may be issued by the Institute or the AFRC from time to time (see paragraph 620.12.30); - (b) whether the jurisdiction is subject to sanctions, embargoes or similar measures imposed by, for example, the Security Council of the United Nations ("UNSC") (see Section 650); - (c) whether the jurisdiction is identified by credible sources as lacking appropriate AML/CFT laws, regulations and other measures21; - (d) whether the jurisdiction is identified by credible sources as providing funding or support for terrorist activities or has designated terrorist organisations operating within it; and - (e) whether the jurisdiction is identified by credible sources as having significant levels of corruption, or other criminal activity. - Practices should be aware of the potential reputational risk of conducting business in jurisdictions that do not apply, or insufficiently apply, the FATFRs, or other jurisdictions known to apply inferior standards for the prevention of ML/TF.
-If practices established in Hong Kong have offices in such jurisdictions, practices should ensure that the controls adopted in such overseas units are, as far as possible, similar to those adopted in Hong Kong. - Where the requirement is called for by the FATF, or in other circumstances independent of the FATF, but also considered to be higher risk, the Institute or the AFRC may advise practices to undertake EDD measures, proportionate to the nature of the risks.
+- 620.12.27 Practices should give particular attention to, and exercise extra care in respect of: - (a) client relationships with, and the provision of ad hoc services to, persons (including legal persons and FIs) from or in jurisdictions that do not apply, or which insufficiently apply, the FATFRs; and - (b) transactions and businesses connected with jurisdictions assessed as higher ML/TF risk. - 620.12.28 In determining which jurisdictions either do not apply, or insufficiently apply, the FATFRs, or which may otherwise pose a higher risk, practices should consider, among other things: - (a) information that may be issued by the Institute or the AFRC from time to time (see paragraph 620.12.30); - (b) whether the jurisdiction is subject to sanctions, embargoes or similar measures imposed by, for example, the UN Security Council ("UNSC") (see Section 650); - (c) whether the jurisdiction is identified by credible sources as lacking appropriate AML/CFT laws, regulations and other measures22; - (d) whether the jurisdiction is identified by credible sources as providing funding or support for terrorist activities or has designated terrorist organisations operating within it; and - (e) whether the jurisdiction is identified by credible sources as having significant levels of corruption, or other criminal activity. - 620.12.29 Practices should be aware of the potential reputational risk of conducting business in jurisdictions that do not apply, or insufficiently apply, the FATFRs, or other jurisdictions known to apply inferior